 Please explore our website and read the additional materials included in this pack to find out more about us.
 The Job Description & Person Specification give you an indication of the scale and ambition we have for this post.
-If you have the determination to inspire excellence in young people, I would be delighted to receive your application.
-You are also most welcome to arrange an informal visit to the school and to meet with me.
+You are most welcome to contact Kerry Cloud to arrange a visit to the school or an informal telephone conversation with myself prior to any application.